-With the pressure cooker, you only have one item to clean, and there are no a oil or other food particles spattered around the stove or kitchen counter in case of electric pressure cookers that you need to clean afterwards.
+With the pressure cooker, you only have one item to clean, and there is no oil or other food particles spattered around the stove or kitchen counter in case of electric pressure cookers that you need to clean afterward.

 Double Feature As Canner

 Some pressure cooker models can double up as pressure canners.
 This feature allows you to plan and dedicate a day and prepare meals that you can keep for weeks.
 It takes the same amount of time for the pressure cooker to prepare 12 jars of jam as it takes for it to prepare one jar.

 Planning and preparing large-volume foods is a tried and true way to save time.
 These days, the same way we live paycheck to paycheck, we also live one meal to one meal.
 The traditional values and ways built around planning instead of reacting are effective.

 If you start thinking in terms of preparing food for a longer period your pressure cooker needs to accommodate that.
 Pressure cookers with the emphasis on canning may not necessarily have full for everyday use.
 For a single individual or small families preparing healthy meals day today, takes high priority than preserving food.
 Once you get the hang of this process you’ll find out that there is time to plan and save even more time.
 It’s just a matter of how you use your resources not how many of them use.